MainframeOS/erebos/docs/rpc.md

 # RPC handlers

 A RPC handler is used by the various [APIs](api.md) to make JSON-RPC calls over the provided [transport](transport.md).\
-Erebos provides 2 types of RPC handlers: request-based (`RequestRPC`) and stream-based (`StreamRPC`) and 3 factory functions based on the chosen transport: `httpRPC`, `ipcRPC` and `webSocketRPC`.\
+Erebos provides 2 types of RPC handlers: request-based (`RequestRPC`) and stream-based (`StreamRPC`) and 4 factory functions based on the chosen transport: `httpRPC`, `ipcRPC`, `web3RPC` and `webSocketRPC`.\
-The `rpc` factory function will select the appropriate RCP handler and transport based on the provided argument.
+The `rpc` factory function will select the appropriate RPC handler and transport based on the provided argument.

 ### new RequestRPC()